Tachyon-Sonics/Modula2Java17/README.md

 #### Example 2:

-For this example, it is necessary to first decompress the `Modula2-Library-sources.jar` file into a directory named `Modula2-Library` (or any other directory - but you may then need to adjust the corresponding paths in the command line below).
+For this example, it is necessary to have the `Modula2-Library.jar` file in the current directory.

 ```
-java -jar Modula2Java17.jar -s "Modula2-Library/modula-2" -ol "Modula2-Library/src" -pl ch.pitchtech.modula.library.iso -p org.example MyModule.mod
+java -jar Modula2Java17.jar -sl iso -p org.example MyModule.mod
 ```

 This will compile `MyModule.mod` and all its dependencies, using the provided ISO standard library (that is *very incomplete*, basically just `InOut` and `Storage`).
 The generated Java files are placed in a package named `org.example`.
 The Java files will import classes of the standard library in the `ch.pitchtech.modula.library.iso` package; hence you must add `Modula2-Library.jar` to the Java classpath to compile the resulting Java code.
 As usual, `Modula2-Runtime.jar` is required as well.